neuralnet-dev/.github/README.md

 ### Repository Overview

 This organization hosts a growing collection of practical projects focused on neural networks and deep learning.
-Areas of exploration include:

-- Image classification
-- Time series forecasting
-- Natural language processing
-- Sequence modeling
-- Generative networks

 ---